Fill out our Tax Form to start your tax return remotely or get a head start before your appointment.

 Accounting Fees, Legal Fees Investment Counsel Fees and Safety Deposit Box Rentals

-• You can also deduct legal fees you paid in the year to collect or establish a right to collect other amounts that must be reported in employment income even if they are not directly paid by your employer.
+- You can also deduct legal fees you paid in the year to collect or establish a right to collect other amounts that must be reported in employment income even if they are not directly paid by your employer.
 However, you must reduce your claim by any amount awarded to you for those fees or any reimbursement you received for your legal expenses.
 In some cases, you may also be able to deduct certain accounting fees (Safety Deposit Box Rentals are not deductible).
+Visit CRA website for more info on Lines 33099 and 33199 – Eligible medical expenses you can claim on your tax return.

 Donations